oneeve8/kobble-data/content/markdown.md

 As Mahatma Gandhi said:

 > An eye for an eye only ends up making the whole world blind.
-This is how the second line woul

 > An eye for an eye
 > only ends up making